qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

                 ┅━╋━━━━━━┛
                   ┇ ④

-☞  With the 'descramble' mode (Dvorak² Compile option), you never have to fear not being able to use your keyboard.
-Plug and play.
+☞  Speed and text size measuring, including to set a maximum on your text input.
+  These are features not part off regular keyboards.

+☞  A fair amount of things are configurable from the configuration file, so you can tweak your keyboard without programming hassle.

 ☞  Easy to create your own dual layout for letters / numbers.

-☞  On average every key has more than 9 meanings (including upper/lower case).

-☞  Speed and text size measuring.

-☞  Because a 40% keyboard is small, you may be able take it where needed and not have your typing get confused by typing on something else.

-☞  A fair amount of things are configurable from the configuration file, so you can tweak your keyboard without programming hassle.

 ☞  If you do want to reprogram the code, it has a lot of comments to make it easier to follow.
 In total the code does seem to be somewhat complex,